Seattle Convention Center: Administration

 A public facilities district, created in 2010 to replace direct management by the state government, operates the Seattle Convention Center.
 The public facilities district is governed by a board of directors with nine members.
 The City of Seattle, King County, and the Governor of Washington each select three members appointed to two- or four-year terms.
-A countywide hotel-motel tax primarily funds the public facilities district, which reported $126 million in revenue for 2017.
+A countywide hotel-motel tax primarily funds the public facilities district.
 It has approximately $907 million in total assets.
-In 2016, the stated economic impact of the convention center was $348 million in spending by attendees, which generated approximately $26 million in sales tax revenue.